-Between 19 September and 6 October, 25 gardens across London opened their doors to more than 1,500 volunteers and members of the public for Capital Growth’s 10th annual Urban Harvest.
+Between 23-29 September, we invite gardens across London to open their doors to volunteers and members of the public for Capital Growth’s 12th annual Urban Harvest.

 The Urban Harvest is a great way to come together and celebrate the harvest with your existing volunteers, as well as opening your garden to new visitors and volunteers.

 We're looking forward to gardens across the network welcoming new visitors and showcasing the benefits of community food growing, from health and wellbeing to creating more community and climate resilience.

 “Pumpkins are getting heavier, tomatoes are ripening and peas can still be eaten fresh from the pod – September is the season of abundant harvest and a perfect time to discover what’s growing in the city.
 It’s a great way to meet new people, get outside and learn more about all the amazing ways to grow food in urban areas,” says Janelle Conn from Capital Growth.

 - Streatham Community Garden, Lambeth

 - Kensington Gardens allotment, Kensington & Chelsea

 - Growhampton, Wandsworth